-Scars on the knuckles (from repeatedly inducing vomiting by using fingers to trigger gag reflex)
+Scars on the back of the hand (from repeatedly inducing vomiting by using fingers to trigger gag reflex)

 Diagnosis of Bulimia Nervosa

-Recurrent episodes of binge eating (the uncontrolled consumption of unusually large amounts of food) that are accompanied by feelings of loss of control over eating and that occur, on average, at least once/week for 3 months
+Recurrent episodes of binge eating (the uncontrolled consumption of unusually large amounts of food) that are accompanied by feelings of loss of control over eating and that occur, on average, at least once a week for 3 months

-Recurrent inappropriate compensatory behavior to influence body weight (on average, at least once/week for 3 months)
+Recurrent inappropriate compensatory behavior to influence body weight (on average, at least once a week for 3 months)

 Self-evaluation that is unduly influenced by body shape and weight concerns